featurevisor/featurevisor/docs/code-generation.md

 - any unintentional spelling mistakes in feature and variable keys
 - worrying about the types of your variables
-- worrying about passing attributes in wrong types
+- worrying about passing attributes in wrong types in context

 All of it done being code-driven, thus reducing overall cognitive load of your team.